Noncommutative weak type $(1,1)$ estimates for Calder\'on-Zygmund operators with a class of $L_1$-integral conditions

 In 2009, Parcet \cite{Parcet2009Pseudo-localization} rigorously constructed a kind of noncommutative Calder\'on-Zygmund decomposition by using Cuculescu's maximal weak type $(1,1)$ estimates for noncommutative martingales \cite{Cuculescu1971Martingales}.
 With this tool, Parcet established the weak type $(1,1)$ estimates for operator-valued Calder\'on-Zygmund singular integrals with the kernel satisfying the Lipschitz regularity condition (\ref{Lipschitz regularity condition}) (Cadilhac later gave a shorter proof in \cite{Cadilhac2018Weak}).
 Notably, the H\"ormander condition

-which is weaker than (\ref{Lipschitz regularity condition}), is already sufficient for weak type $(1,1)$ boundedness in classical Calder\'on-Zygmund theory.
-It is therefore natural to ask whether the noncommutative weak type $(1,1)$ boundedness still holds under the H\"ormander condition (\ref{Hormander condition})?
-This question remains open.
+which is weaker than (\ref{Lipschitz regularity condition}), already guarantees the weak type $(1,1)$ boundedness in classical Calder\'on-Zygmund theory.
+It is therefore natural to ask whether the same still holds in the noncommutative setting?
+This problem remains open.

 A step forward was made in 2022 by Cadilhac et al. \cite{Cadilhac2022Spectral}.
 They developed a more effective noncommutative Calder\'on-Zygmund decomposition without the off-diagonal term of the good function, which allowed them to prove the noncommutative weak type $(1,1)$ estimates for Calder\'on-Zygmund operators if the kernel $K$ satisfies